kdipippo/daeclipse/docs/development.md

 ```

 ### Testing
 `pytest` is used for unit testing, with all code written in the `tests/` directory.
 All coverage reports are sent to `codecov`.
+This is also automatically checked and sent via the GitHub Actions workflow [test-python.yml](https://github.com/Pepper-Wood/daeclipse/blob/main/.github/workflows/test-python.yml).

 To run tests locally:
 ```